 1. Development Tank

-There are two types of development tanks, the stainless steel tanks (which requires more practice to use) and the plastic tanks.
-The last ones are easier to use thanks to a spooling mechanism they have.
-These tanks work safely thanks to a design that allows them to be filled with liquid without allowing any particle of light hitting the film during the filling process.
+There are two types of development tanks – stainless steel tanks (which require more practice to use) and plastic tanks.
+The latter ones are easier to use thanks to a spooling mechanism they have.
+These tanks work safely thanks to a design that allows them to be filled with liquid without allowing any light to hit the film during the filling process.